 Partners are responding to the increasing demand for legal aid as the frequency of suspected violations related to arrests and detentions, excessive use of force and access restrictions increases.
-Legal support and consultation is provided to Palestinian children, youth, families/caregivers and human rights defenders detained, targeting those affected by, or at risk of, violations of their right to life, liberty and physical integrity; arrest and excluding Palestinians in Gaza from receiving remedies for state caused damages as citizens of an 'enemy territory', while emphasizing how domestic law overrides international law Facebook ill-treatment.
+Legal support and consultation is provided to Palestinian children, youth, families/caregivers and human rights defenders detained, targeting those affected by, or at risk of, violations of their right to life, liberty and physical integrity; arrest and ill-treatment.
 Priority groups and issues include children; people affected by access restrictions in general; survivors of Gender-based Violence (GBV).